A Review of our Emerald Princess Cruise of Alaska’s Inside Passage

 - Too short a time in port.
 The time spent in port in most of these ports is very brief.
 After the excursion or activity there was little time to explore the towns.

-Fun Facts from our Alaska Inside Passage Cruise on the Emerald Princess
+Fun Facts from our Emerald Princess Cruise, Alaska Inside Passage from Seattle

 Many people love cruising, they return time and time again and can be quite loyal to a cruise line.
 The passenger on our cruise with the most days spent on Princess Cruises had spent over 650 days cruising with Princess Cruises.